 1.2.2.
 Structure of the electric power sector

-The structure of the electric power sector in Mexico includes several aspects discussed in detail below.
+The structure of the electric power sector in Mexico (Fig. 1) includes several aspects discussed in detail below.

-Since 29 January 2016, the new wholesale electricity market was launched with six multiple subsidiaries, one nuclear business unit and other private generation companies.
-Installed capacity in Mexico amounted to 75 685 MW, with 70.5% from conventional power plants, and 29.5% from clean power plants in 2017.
+On 29 January 2016, the new wholesale electricity market was launched with six subsidiaries, one nuclear business unit and other private generation companies.
+Installed capacity in Mexico amounted to 75 685 MW, with 70.5% from conventional power plants and 29.5% from clean power plants in 2017.
 Installed capacity rose 3% compared to that of 2016.
 Clean energy installed capacity rose by 1148 MW, a surge of 5.4%, mostly due to new wind power plants (464 MW).
-Conventional power plants totalled 1027 MW, a 2% relative increase to 2016.
+Conventional power plants totaled 1027 MW, a 2% relative increase to 2016.
 Up to 57.2% of the installed capacity was owned by CFE and the remaining 42.8% by other generators.
-During 2017, 329,162 GWh was generated, 3.1% more than in 2016.
+During 2017, 329 162 GWh was generated, 3.1% more than in 2016.

 Source: PRODESEN 2018–2032.